JatinKishore/Placement_Preparation/README.md

 ### Contributions
 - As a non-profit community, codeClubs has not generated any promising income to date and it is completely depends upon contributors and volunteers.
-Even a ₹1 from you can motivate us to do something more.
 - If you wish to support our work, you can contribute via our UPI ID: jatinkm02@oksbi / below QR code.
-Please mention your name and share a few words with us when making a contribution, so we can include you on our contributors list on our webpage.
+Please mention your name and share a few words with us while making a contribution, so we can include you on our contributors list on our webpage.
 Thank you for considering and supporting our efforts.

 <p style="text-align: center;">
   <img src="image.png" alt="alt text" width="300"/>